 President and CEO

-Shirlee Sharkey is the President and CEO of SE Health, a not-for-profit social enterprise bringing excellence and innovation to home care, seniors' lifestyle and family caregiving to forever impact how people live and age at home.
-Under Ms. Sharkey’s leadership, the organization has enjoyed exponential growth and expansion, and facilitated transformative solutions in areas such as Indigenous health, end of life care, and caregiver wellness and support.
-Today, SE Health delivers 20,000 care exchanges daily through its team of 9,000 leaders and professionals.
+John Yip is the President and CEO of SE Health, a not-for-profit social enterprise bringing excellence and innovation, and hope and happiness to home care, seniors' lifestyle, and family caregiving – to forever impact how people live and age at home.